 Those giving oral presentations have 12 minutes to present and 3 minutes to answer questions.
-Your presentation should be either a PowerPoint file or a PDF.
+Your presentation should be either a PowerPoint file or a PDF and have an aspect ratio of 16:9 or 4:3.
 Clickers and laser pointers will be provided for use during your presentation.

 Presenters must upload their presentations to the computer in the appropriate session room during the break just prior to your presentation, at the absolute latest.
-Please refer to the program to identify the room your session is held in (available later in May).
+Please refer to the ASM agenda to identify the room your session is held in.
 If possible please try to have your presentations loaded at least 1/2 day earlier than your presentation time (i.e. if you present Tuesday afternoon, please try to have your presentation loaded Tuesday morning).
 Your cooperation on this matter will ensure that the sessions will run smoothly and uninterrupted.